manhjava/sevenone/README.txt

-AppFuse Basic Spring MVC Archetype
+AppFuse2 Basic Spring MVC Archetype
 --------------------------------------------------------------------------------
 If you're reading this then you've created your new project using Maven and myproject.
 You have only created the shell of an AppFuse Java EE